 Cactus and succulents are mainly grown in containers.
 They are very suitable subjects for container culture since their growth is very slow.
-Even the quick growing species are made dwarf in containers, which makes them look beautiful than the plants having their normal stature.
-Cactus and succulents need less water and nourishment than other ornamentals grown in containers because of their zerophytic habits they store food and water in fleshy body or foliage.
+Even the quick growing species are made dwarf in containers, which makes them look even more beautiful than their normal stature.
+Cactus and succulents need less water and nourishment than other ornamentals grown in containers because of their xerophytic habits—they store food and water in their fleshy body or foliage.

 Types Of Cactus

-The cactus species have hardly any foliage which has turned into spines.
-All cacti belong to a single family i.e. Cactaceae.
-On the contrary, succulent plants are the members of as many as nine families.
+The cactus species has hardly any foliage—they instead have spines.
+All cacti belong to a single family (Cactaceae).
+On the contrary, succulent plants are members of as many as nine families.
 They are Euphorbiaceae, Agavaceae, Azizoaceae, Asclepiadaceae, Crassulaceae, Compositae, Bromeliaceae, Liliaceae and Portulaceae.

-As cactus is also succulent, to distinguish them the term ‘cactus and other succulents’ is used.
+As cactus is also a succulent, to distinguish between them, the term ‘cactus and other succulents’ is used.

 Cacti have adapted to desert climate which is very dry and hot.
 Secondly, it is extremely sunny.
 In our gardens, however, they have adapted to the semi-shade conditions, and as such most species do not like sunny situations.
 Other characters remain the same, as developed in the desert.
 For example, cacti being less tolerant to rain need hot and dry weather.
 Therefore, protection from rain is imperative.
 For this reason a grower needs a polished or a fibre glass shed for rearing cacti.
 The fibre glass shed being costly the preference is shifted to having a polished because the polythene film is comparatively cheap.
 But the ordinary polythene is useless for this purpose because it does not last long.
 Hence, it may be suitable for the season crops like chrysanthemums and dahlias.
 Nowadays, U.V. stabilized polythene sheets are available which can resist the ultra violet rays of the sun and last for a long period.